wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 5.0.9 =
+* Feature: (Premium) Advanced Comment Spam Filter.
+Checks comment source IP, author URL and hosts and IP's in body against additional spam lists.
+* Feature: (Premium) Check if your site is being Spamvertised i.e. your domain is being included in spam emails.
+Usually indicates you've been hacked.
+* Feature: (Premium) Check if your website IP is generating spam.
+Checks against spam lists if your IP is a known source of spam.
+* Improvement: Cache clearing errors are nown shown with clear explanations.
+* Improvement: Added lightweight stats logging internally in preparation for displaying them on the admin UI in the next release.
+* Fix: If a non-existent user tries to sign in it is not logged in the live logins tab.
+Fixed.
+* Fix: Removed warning "Trying to get property of non-object" that would occur under certain conditions.
+* Fix: Removed call to is_404() which was not having any effect and would issue a warning if debug mode is enabled.
+* Fix: Check if CURL is installed as part of connectivity test.

 = 5.0.8 =
 * Feature: Support for Jetpack Mobile Theme in Falcon Caching engine.
 Regular pages are cached, mobile pages are served direct to browser.
 * Improvement: Pages that are less than 1000 bytes will not be cached.
 The avg web page size in 2014 is 1246,000 bytes.
-Anything less than 1000 bytes is usuall an error.
+Anything less than 1000 bytes is usually an error.
 * Improvement: Wordfence will now request 128M on hosts instead of 64M where memory in php.ini is set too low.
 * Fix: Wordfence was caching 404's under certain conditions.
 Fixed.
 * Fix: Nginx/FastCGI users would sometimes receive an error about not being able to edit .htaccess.
 Fixed.